psons/tlog/README.md

 # tasks
 d - single journal file in the month directory
- - when writing a jtd story, move any old jtd to an 'old' subdir of the temp location.
+ - when writing a jtd story, move any old jtd to an 'old' subdir of the temp location. d - write method in journaldir.py to get listing of files matching a pattern given as an arg d - write method in journaldir.py to move list of files to target dir d - write method in tlog.py to
+   - call journal dir method to get listing per above.
+   - remove current jtd file from list
+   - call journal dir method to move files.